Initiatives Aiming for Zero Traffic Collision Fatalities

 Global Traffic Accident Statistics (WHO)

-Honda has set achieving a “society with zero traffic accidents” as one of its important non-financial issues.
-As a key goal indicator (KGI) for tracking progress, we have adopted “traffic fatalities involving Honda automobiles in Japan and the U.S.” and are advancing efforts towards achieving the quantitative target (currently confidential).
+Honda has set “achieving a society with zero traffic collisions” as one of its important non-financial issues.
+As a key goal indicator (KGI) for tracking progress, we have adopted “traffic fatalities involving Honda automobiles in Japan and the U.S.” and are advancing efforts towards achieving the quantitative target (not disclosed).

-The focus is on these two countries due to the limited availability of OEM-specific traffic accident data in other countries.
-The reason for limiting the scope to automobiles is the lack of traffic accident data for certain types of motorcycles.
+The focus is on these two countries due to the limited availability of OEM-specific traffic collision data in other countries.
+The reason for limiting the scope to automobiles is the lack of traffic collisions data for certain types of motorcycles.

 However, Honda’s safety efforts are not limited to these regions nor to vehicle types.
-Within Honda, we estimate traffic accident fatalities involving its motorcycles, in addition to automobiles, in various countries and develop countermeasures accordingly.
-On the other hand, accurate data, including traffic accident fatalities, is essential for planning countermeasures.
-Since acquiring these data is a significant challenge, we emphasize its importance to international organizations, national agencies, and industry stakeholders, and advocate for their cooperation in addressing it.
+Within Honda, the number of traffic collision fatalities involving its motorcycles and automobiles in each country is also estimated, and countermeasures are developed accordingly.
+On the other hand, accurate data, including traffic collisions fatalities, is essential for planning countermeasures.
+Since acquiring these data is a significant challenge, Honda has communicated its importance to international organizations, national agencies, and industry stakeholders, and is working to encourage them to address it.

 Trends in Fatality Rates Involving Automobiles per 10,000 Registered Vehicles in Japan